Enrollment will be open soon for the 2015-2016 year!

 Children at SAJ develop connections to values and traditions that span generations.
 They are empowered to engage in spiritual practices and to grapple with complex issues of belief and faith.
 Our students go forward with a rich foundation in Jewish life as they become active participants in our synagogue and responsible citizens of the world.

 For children in grades K – 3, they meet at SAJ one time per week.
 As they enter grades 4 – 7, children are able to choose from a wide range of courses in the Jewish Journey Project that meet in various locations in New York City.
-These children also meet once a week (7th graders meet once a month) with their age cohort, at the SAJ.
+Click here to view the full list of JJP courses for the fall of 2014.
+These children also meet once a week with their age cohort, at the SAJ.
 This is their Makom.

-During these sessions, you can learn how children experience the joy and spirit of Judaism at the SAJ; hear about the interactive program; meet the Education Director, Gidon Isaacs and chat with parents whose children are in the educational program.
+During these sessions, you can learn how children experience the joy and spirit of Judaism at the SAJ; hear about the interactive program; meet the Education Director, Rabbi Lori Feldstein-Gardner, and chat with parents whose children are in the educational program.
 SAJ Synagogue, 15 W. 86th Street.
-The next Open House date is Tuesday, June 11th at 7:00 PM.
-Please contact the SAJ Office 212-724-7000 x18 or e-mail Michelle at email@example.com to RSVP to this session.
+The next Open House will be Saturday, April 18.
+Please contact Michelle at firstname.lastname@example.org to register for the next Open House.

 Parent and Family Programs